How to get from Hanoi to Sapa

 Going to...

-SaPa is a small village and popular tourist destination in northern Vietnam.
-Backdropped by spectacular rice terraces, the town boasts both physical and cultural beauty.
+Sapa is a small village and popular tourist destination in northern Vietnam.
+Backdropped by spectacular rice terraces, the town boasts both natural and cultural beauty.
 Ethnic minorities make up over 80% of its population, and here you’ll get the chance to see and experience their traditional way of life.

-A visit to SaPa will also reward you with views of misty mountains for as far as your eyes can see.
-Its town centre can be a bit touristy, but don’t let that deter you.
-The real charm of SaPa lies deep in the mountains — in the rice fields still farmed by the hill tribes, as they have been doing so for centuries.
+Here you’ll also find Fansipan, the highest mountain on the Indochinese peninsula and a great adventure if you’re up for the hike.
+Don’t worry, cable cars to the summit are also available.
+The town centre can be a bit touristy, but don’t let that deter you.
+The real charm of Sapa lies in its mountains and the rice fields still farmed by the hill tribes, as they have been doing so for centuries.

-PRO TIP: Consider continuing to Ha Giang after your journey to Sapa.
-Ha Giang is famous for its magnificent views of the highlands of Northern Vietnam.
+PRO TIP: Consider continuing to Ha Giang after your adventures in Sapa.
+Ha Giang is famous for its incredible motorbike loop that boasts magnificent views of Northern Vietnam.

-3 ways to get from Hanoi to Sapa
+What are the 4 ways to travel from Hanoi to Sapa?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Sapa at the bottom of this page.